Valid post-selection inference in Robust Q-learning: Prerequisites for the Proofs

 \subsection{Overview of the Proofs}

-Because of the complexity of the multi-stage Robust Q-learning process, there are several intermediate results that are necessary before getting to the main theorems.
+Because of the complexity of the multi-stage Robust Q-learning process, there are several intermediate results (i.e., lemmas) that are necessary before getting to the main theorems.
+Indeed, much of the hard technical work lies in the proofs of several key lemmas.
 Here we will provide an overview of some of the results.

 To prove \Cref{thm:uposi-coverage}, we make use of only a few results: a simple result for stochastic processes with a random index in \Cref{lem:stochastic-process-random-index}, an analogue of Lemma 4.1 in \citet{kuchibhotlaValidPostselectionInference2020} stated as \Cref{lem:kuchibhotla-uniform-model-conv}, and a result on the negligibility of cross-fitting in \Cref{lem:unif-gram-inv}.